fullstack-hy2020/fullstack-hy2020.github.io/src/content/6/en/part6d.md

 export default App
 ```

-The initial code is on GitHub in the repository [https://github.com/fullstack-hy2020/query-notes](https://github.com/fullstack-hy2020/query-notes/tree/part6-0) in branch <i>part6-0</i>.
+The initial code is on GitHub in this [repository](https://github.com/fullstack-hy2020/query-notes/tree/part6-0), in the branch <i>part6-0</i>.

 **Note**: By default, cloning the repo will only give you the main branch.
 To get the initial code from the part6-0 branch, use the following command:

 ```
 git clone --branch part6-0 https://github.com/fullstack-hy2020/query-notes.git
 ```